thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 <b><font size="4">Script</font></b>

-Define the function that performs the calculation based on the data specified in the [Arguments](#calculation-result) section.
+Define the function that performs the calculation using the data specified in the [arguments](#calculation-result).
 After the calculation is executed, the resulting value will be propagated to the target entity.

 > The variable name that stores the result must be defined directly inside the function body.